 An energy adviser to Republican Mitt Romney said drilling advances are putting the U.S. on course to emerge “from under OPEC dominance,” while the Obama administration is stalling development with excessive rules.

-“There is an entire new world of geology out there that’s awaiting us,” Harold Hamm, chief executive officer of Continental Resources Inc. (CLR) and a Romney aide, said today at a House Energy and Commerce Committee subcommittee hearing.
+“There is an entire new world of geology out there that’s awaiting us,” Harold Hamm, chief executive officer of Continental Resources Inc. (CLR:US) and a Romney aide, said today at a House Energy and Commerce Committee subcommittee hearing.

 Federal regulations hinder development by delaying the permits needed to work, and Hamm said as a result his Oklahoma City-based company avoids drilling on federal lands.
 He said he wasn’t representing the campaign in his testimony.